pyfar/pyfar/paper/paper.md

 - [`spectacular`](https://github.com/acoular/spectacoular): GUI-based interface for microphone array signal processing.
 - [`universal_transcoder`](https://github.com/DolbyLaboratories/universal_transcoder): A universal spatial audio transcoder by Dolby Laboratories.

-Note that we omit other packages that are actively developed within the `pyfar` ecosystem, such as `spharpy` and `pyrato`, which also rely on the `pyfar` base package.
+Note that we omitted dependent packages from the the `pyfar` ecosystem in the list above.

-Beyond the usage in research, `pyfar` is also used in university teaching.
-Since 2025, the developers of the `pyfar` ecosystem have create a collection of open educational reosurces, which was introduced in @Brinkmann_2025_OpenEducationalResources.
-As of spring 2026, the collection includes coding assignments in the form of Jupyter notebooks for 3 different courses at M.Sc. level.
+Beyond the usage in research software detailed above, `pyfar` is also used in university teaching.
+Since 2025, the `pyfar` community created and maintained a collection of open educational resources, which was introduced in @Brinkmann_2025_OpenEducationalResources.
+As of fall 2026, the collection includes coding assignments in the form of Jupyter notebooks for 3 different courses at M.Sc. level.

 [^5]: https://clickpy.clickhouse.com/dashboard/pyfar
 [^6]: Aggregated from https://github.com/pyfar/pyfar/network/dependents?dependent_type=PACKAGE and https://deps.dev/pypi/pyfar/0.8.1/dependents on Sept.
 21st 2026.